 Call (510) 444-0473 or stop in during open hours to check it out and submit a volunteer application.

-Computer docents are needed at the Elmhurst Branch (1427 88th Avenue) and the Martin Luther King, Jr. Branch (6833 International Blvd).
+Computer docents are needed at the Elmhurst Branch (1427 88th Avenue).
 Make a difference by helping patrons with basic computer skills such as setting up an email address, learning how to use word processing, completing on-line applications, etc.

 To apply, please complete an OPL volunteer application and submit to: Sara DuBois, Oakland Main Library, 125 14th St., Oakland 94612.